US Senate votes to begin debate on Biden COVID-19 relief bill

 In the Senate, bills usually require the support of 60 senators.
 But the coronavirus relief bill is being advanced under a legislative maneuver known as reconciliation that allows passage with a simple majority vote.

-(Reporting by David Morgan and Richard Cowan; additional reporting by Makini Brice; Editing by Andy Sullivan, Alistair Bell and Cynthia Osterman)
+(Reporting by David Morgan and Richard Cowan; additional reporting by Makini Brice; Editing by Alistair Bell, Cynthia Osterman and Grant McCool)